Dennis Johnson (defensive end)

-Dennis Alan Johnson (born December 4, 1979) is a former American football defensive end who played for the Arizona Cardinals and San Francisco 49ers of the National Football League (NFL).
+Dennis Alan Johnson (born December 4, 1979) is an American former professional football defensive end who played for the Arizona Cardinals and San Francisco 49ers of the National Football League (NFL).
 While playing his senior season for Harrodsburg High School, he was named the National Player of the Year by Sports Illustrated and 1997 National High School Defensive Player of the Year by USA Today and The Sporting News.
 Johnson attended the University of Kentucky, where he was a Third-team All-American and All-Southeastern Conference (SEC) First-team defender.

 Johnson is currently the head football coach and district athletic director at Woodford County High School in Versailles, Kentucky.

 Early life

 Dennis Johnson grew up in Kentucky, where the local high school had very low enrollment.
 Due to Harrodsburg High School's small size, Johnson was allowed to suit up with the high school varsity team as a second grader.
 He already stood 5'7" and weighed 170 pounds.
 His brother, a third grader, was also on the team.
 The brothers rarely got into a game, but they created enough attention that the state changed the eligibility rules for low-enrollment schools.
 The brothers had to wait until the seventh grade to play varsity football again.
 When he returned to the team at age 11, he earned honorable mention all-state honors as a defensive end.
 Johnson ended his high school career with seven seasons of play and six varsity letters.
 He was selected as the Sports Illustrated National Player of the Year and the National Defensive Player of the Year by USA Today and The Sporting News.